SchlossLab/mikropml/cran-comments.md

     Message: Bad Request
 ```

-I believe this is a spurious note.
-The URL works in my local browser, and this
+I believe this is a spurious note as the URL works in my local browser.
-same URL has not generated a note in prior submissions to CRAN.

 ## revdepcheck results